-There were no such matters discovered by, or that came to the attention of, the auditor, that, in our judgment, are required to be reported.
+There were no such matters discovered by, or that came to the attention of, the auditor, that, in our judgment, are required to be reported, for the fiscal year ended September 30, 2008.

 - 6. The name or official title and legal authority of the District are disclosed in the notes to the financial statements. - 7.
-The District has not met one or more of the financial emergency conditions described in Section 218.503(1), Florida Statutes. - 8.
-The financial report filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes agrees with the September 30, 2007 financial audit report. - 9.
+The financial report filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes agrees with the September 30, 2008 financial audit report. - 8.
 We applied financial condition assessment procedures pursuant to Rule 10.556(7) and no deteriorating financial conditions were noted.
 It is management's responsibility to monitor financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.